plone/volto/docs/source/upgrade-guide/index.md

 If you have customized the `BlockChooser` in any way could be that this now could interact with your customizations.

+### Removed `hamburgers` library

+The `hamburgers` library was removed from core Volto, replaced by a much more lightweight approach.
+If your theme or add-ons relied on it, add it again as a dependency in them, or adopt the CSS part that you are using in them.

 (volto-upgrade-guide-16.x.x)=

 ## Upgrading to Volto 16.x.x